 - Detection of 3+ or greater proteinuria at any visit.
 Study drug should be held regardless of serum creatinine or phosphorus results obtained at the time of proteinuria detection.
-Urine dipstick testing and serum creatinine and phosphate should then be performed monthly for at least three months. - Detection of 2+ proteinuria.
+Urine dipstick testing and serum creatinine and phosphate should then be performed monthly for at least three months.
+The PSRT should be consulted for permission to resume study product based on repeat urine dipstick testing. - Detection of 2+ proteinuria.
 Study drug should be held until results of serum creatinine and phosphorus results obtained at the time of proteinuria detection are available.
 Study drug hold should continue if hold criteria outlined for serum creatinine and/or phosphorus are met.
-If neither value meets criteria for study product hold, study drug should be resumed. - Detection of 1+ proteinuria confirmed on two separate visits.
+If neither value meets criteria for study product hold, study drug should be resumed.

+• Detection of 1+ proteinuria confirmed on two separate visits.
 Study drug should be held only if serum creatinine or phosphorus results obtained at the time of detection of proteinuria meet hold criteria (Sections 4.5.3 and 4.5.4).